HELLP syndrome is a pregnancy complication that affects the blood and liver. It’s a medical emergency that needs quick treatment.

 - H--Hemolysis.
 This is the breakdown of red blood cells.
 Red blood cells carry oxygen from your lungs to the rest of your body.

 - EL--Elevated liver enzymes.
-High levels of these chemicals can be a sign of liver problems.
+High levels of these chemicals in your blood can be a sign of liver problems.

-What are the signs and symptoms of HELLP syndrome?
+What are signs and symptoms of HELLP syndrome?

 - Blurry vision

 - Chest pain or pain in the upper right or middle part of the belly